carlosalejoss/message-broker/README.md

    - Ensure the Message Broker is running
    - Check if port 1099 is available
    - Verify network connectivity
+   - Make sure the hostname/IP is correct
+   - Check firewall settings

 2. **Messages Not Received**:
    - Confirm Consumer is subscribed to the correct queue
    - Verify Producer is using the correct queue name
    - Check for exceptions in the broker logs
+   - Ensure all componentes are connected to the same broker

 ## License